 Duncryne Hill and House of Darrach

 Duncryne Hill, known locally as The Dumpling, is only 430 feet high but affords stunning views over the loch.
 We think it is the best value view there is (ie. most view for least effort).
-Near the base is House of Darrach probably the classiest coffee shop and gift shop in the locality.
+Near the base is House of Darrach in Gartocharn, probably the classiest coffee shop and gift shop in the locality.

 Doon Hill and Aberfoyle Coffee Shops